Characterizing QUBO Reformulations of the Max-k-Cut Problem for Quantum Computing: Acknowledgments

 \section{Acknowledgments}

 This research project has been carried out thanks to funding by (i) the Defense Advanced Research Projects Agency (DARPA), ONISQ grant W911NF2010022, titled The Quantum Computing Revolution and Optimization: Challenges and Opportunities, and (ii) the Office of Naval Research under grant number N000142412648.
 Also, this research used resources of the Oak Ridge Leadership Computing Facility, which is a DOE Office of Science User Facility supported under Contract DE-AC05-00OR22725.
+This research was supported by PNNL’s Quantum Algorithms and Architecture for Domain Science (QuAADS) Laboratory Directed Research and Development (LDRD) Initiative.
+This material is based upon work supported by the U.S. Department of Energy, Office of Science, National Quantum Information Science Research Centers, Quantum Science Center (QSC).
+The Pacific Northwest National Laboratory is operated by Battelle for the U.S. Department of Energy under Contract No. DE-AC05-76RL01830.